The best salmon in the world comes from British Columbia, Canada.

 Land-Based WCA RAS IMTA Aquaponics fish are also a more pure fish and do not contain levels of mercury, PCBs, and plastic found in wild or open-net farmed fish …

 Premium quality means many things to different people.
-A chef for example at a fine restaurant goes to great lengths to create a relationship with a fisher who not only knows where and when to catch wild BC salmon, but who also knows how to capture, clean, preserve, and deliver their catch to the restaurant’s kitchen.
+A chef for example at a fine restaurant goes to great lengths to create a relationship with a fisher who not only knows where and when to harvest wild BC salmon, but who also knows how to capture, clean, preserve, and deliver their catch to the restaurant’s kitchen.

 Chefs are now also forging relationships with fish farmers, although it has been a slow process because the quality has been inconsistent and challenging.
-There are exceptions of course, i.e., some farmers are experimenting with sablefish, halibut, lingcod and rockfish, but they are still in nascent stages and not quite ready for mainstream.
+There are exceptions of course, i.e., some farmers are experimenting with sablefish, halibut, lingcod and rockfish, but they are still in nascent stages and not quite ready for high volume mainstream.

 Each step along the way contributes to the taste, freshness, and visual appeal of wild BC salmon.
 You might not realize it, but how your food looks and is presented to you, or, in Foodie vernacular, how it is plated, makes a huge difference in gastronomical satisfaction.
 One weak link in the chain and the overall experience suffers.

 Many home cooks are also just as meticulous, but they have a slightly different set of requirements.
 For example, they have to design one meal that appeals to the entire family.
 In a restaurant, each person at the table can order a different meal, but in today’s busy home kitchens “one-size fits all” is usually the standard.

 Unbelievably in this day and age, in the west, and considering the health and carbon benefits of eating fish, the biggest complaint for not eating seafood is that it “stinks up’ the home.
 Price is the number two complaint.